José Giovanni: The triple murder

-After the Liberation in Paris on 18 May 1945, Joseph Damiani, his brother Paul, Georges Accad, a former Gestapo agent, and Jacques Ménassole, a former member of the Milice wearing a French Army lieutenant's uniform - all posing as Military Intelligence officers - kidnapped Haïm Cohen, a wine merchant, accusing him of being a black marketeer.
+After the Liberation in Paris on 18 May 1945, Damiani, his brother Paul, Georges Accad, a former Gestapo agent, and Jacques Ménassole, a former member of the Milice wearing a French Army lieutenant's uniform - all posing as Military Intelligence officers - kidnapped Haïm Cohen, a wine merchant, accusing him of being a black marketeer.
 He was tortured until he gave them the key to his safe and a check for 105,000 francs.
 He was then shot and his body thrown into the Seine.
-Joseph Damiani cashed the check at Barclay's Bank under the identity of "Count J. de Montreuil".
+Damiani cashed the check at Barclay's Bank under the identity of "Count J. de Montreuil".

 A few days later, on 31 May 1945, the same gang, still masquerading as French Army Intelligence, abducted two brothers, Jules and Roger Peugeot, electrical appliance manufacturers in Maisons-Alfort.
 The brothers were forced, at gunpoint, to write a letter stating that they had been in business with the Germans and in contact with the Gestapo.
 The gang then demanded a million francs for destroying the letter.
 The Peugeot brothers refused and were tortured until they revealed where they had hidden 125 Louis d'or gold coins.
 They were then shot and their bodies buried in the woods near Versailles.

-Joseph Damiani, who had accidentally shot himself in the leg during the struggle with the Peugeot brothers, was arrested at home in early June 1945.
+Damiani, who had accidentally shot himself in the leg during the struggle with the Peugeot brothers, was arrested at home in early June 1945.
 Accad was also apprehended.
 On 12 June 1945 Ménassole, on the point of being arrested, committed suicide in the Rue Montmartre métro station.
 Paul Damiani was arrested in Strasbourg in July 1945, escaped in December and was shot dead in a gunfight between gangsters on 17 July 1946 in a bar in Nice.

+Convictions

 Twenty years hard labor and Dégradation nationale for Collaboration with the enemy

-On 20 July 1946 Joseph Damiani was sentenced to twenty years hard labor by the Marseille Court of Justice for his participation in the German Schutzkorps and in the arrest of Frenchmen sent to the STO (Compulsory Work Service) in Germany.
+On 20 July 1946, Damiani was sentenced to twenty years hard labor by the Marseille Court of Justice for his participation in the German Schutzkorps and in the arrest of Frenchmen sent to the STO (Compulsory Work Service) in Germany.

 He was also sentenced to Dégradation nationale (deprivation of all civil rights) for life for having been a member of the PPF fascist party.

 Sentenced to death for three premeditated murders

 Damiani had admitted during the investigation that he had shot Roger Peugeot, but he denied it in court.
-Tried by the Paris Cour d'Assises, Georges Accad and Joseph Damiani were sentenced to death on 10 July 1948 for the premeditated murders of Haïm Cohen, Roger Peugeot and Jules Peugeot.
+Tried by the Paris Cour d'Assises, Georges Accad and Damiani were sentenced to death on 10 July 1948 for the premeditated murders of Haïm Cohen, Roger Peugeot and Jules Peugeot.
 Damiani escaped the guillotine when his and Accad's sentences were commuted by President Vincent Auriol on 3 March 1949 to hard labor for life.